thesandboxgame/sandbox-smart-contracts/packages/marketplace/docs/Exchange.md

 Exchange->>Exchange: match the 2 orders & calculate fillings
-Exchange->>TransferManager: executes the transfers of the exchange TransferManager->>RoyaltiesRegistry: gets the royalties info TransferManager->>TransferExecutor: transfer the royalties TransferManager->>TransferExecutor: transfer the fees TransferManager->>TransferExecutor: transfer the payouts
+Exchange->>TransferManager: executes the transfers of the exchange TransferManager->>RoyaltiesRegistry: gets the royalties info TransferManager->>TransferManager: transfer the royalties TransferManager->>TransferManager: transfer the fees TransferManager->>TransferManager: transfer the payouts
 ```

 ### Canceling an order